-The management approach also recognizes three triggers based on measured or observed responses to phosphorus loading.
-If phosphorus concentration in a lake exceeds 20 μ g/L, if there is an increasing trend in phosphorus concentration (or a decreasing trend in water clarity or hypolimnetic oxygen), and/or a bluegreen algal bloom is reported and confirmed, more investigation should be considered by the City to evaluate the cause of the trend or bloom and to respond as required by amendments to policy or through lake-specific Watershed Management Plans that are being developed by the City.
+The management approach also recognizes that properly collected measurements and a long-term dedicated monitoring program provide sound and defensible data on the actual responses of lakes to development that a modelling approach does not.
+We therefore recommend three triggers based on measured or observed responses to phosphorus loading.
+If phosphorus concentration in a lake exceeds $20 \mu g/L$, if there is an increasing trend in phosphorus concentration (or a decreasing trend in water clarity or hypolimnetic oxygen), and/or a bluegreen algal bloom is reported and confirmed, more investigation should be considered by the City to evaluate the cause of the trend or bloom and to respond as required by amendments to policy or through lake-specific Watershed Management Plans that are being developed by the City.

-Continued monitoring is recommended to track changes in water quality so that management efforts can be assessed and revised over time if necessary, but also to improve estimates of phosphorus loads to refine the management classification of lakes.
+Continued monitoring is therefore recommended to track any changes in water quality to inform planning policy and so that management efforts can be assessed and revised over time if necessary.